barnardcsc/Fall-25-NASA-Space-Apps-3/README.md

 	```
 	You will log in to your drive and authenticate.
 Then, copy the notebook to your drive.
 You can then use the path `/content/drive/MyDrive/path/filename.csv`

+#### Upload folder to Google Drive
+1. Go to the (GEE_Irrigation)[https://github.com/barnardcsc/Fall-25-NASA-Space-Apps-3/tree/main/GEE_Irrigation] folder.
+2. Download the entire folder
+3. Upload to the homepage of your Google Drive, make sure it is named `GEE_Irrigation` (case sensitive)
 Workshop Materials
 ---------------
 This repository contains the following materials: